Power REIT: Why David Should Defeat Goliath

 Power REIT (NYSE MKT:PW) is a micro-cap Real Estate Investment Trust with assets generating consistent, secure cash flow.
 Power REIT's assets consist of long-term railroad infrastructure as well as 600 acres of land leased to solar farms.
-Power REIT'S current underlying value of $11.07 per share is delineated in a shareholder presentation on Power REIT'S Web-Site.
+Power REIT'x current underlying value of $11.07 per share is delineated in a shareholder presentation on Power REIT's website.
 This valuation does not factor in potential success in Power REIT's pending Federal Appeal.

 A recent article appearing in Value Investors Club lists Power REIT's Net Asset Value at $10.62 per share plus a "lawsuit optionality value" of $1.09 or a total current valuation of $11.71 per share.
 The Value Investors Club analysis assumes a 15% probability of success in the appellate litigation.
-I believe this greatly under-estimates Power REIT's chance of success, and the company has a strong chance of prevailing on its appeal.
+I believe this greatly underestimates Power REIT's chance of success, and the company has a strong chance of prevailing on its appeal.
 The potential damage recoveries should it succeed are huge.

 The Case

 Power REIT has a CEO with vision, persistence and patience: David Lesser.
 Mr. Lesser has been involved for several years in pursuing Norfolk Southern on potential lease violations and defaults.
-The Power REIT/Pittsburgh & West Virginia Railroad (NYSEARCA:PWV) litigation with Norfolk/Wheeling has been going on for five years.
-The Appellant Brief (NYSEMKT:PW), the Appellee Brief (Norfolk/Wheeling), and Appellant Reply Brief have been filed with the Third Circuit Court of Appeals (Federal Court).
+The Power REIT/Pittsburgh & West Virginia Railroad (PWV) litigation with Norfolk/Wheeling has been going on for five years.
+The Appellant Brief [PW], the Appellee Brief (Norfolk/Wheeling), and Appellant Reply Brief have been filed with the Third Circuit Court of Appeals (Federal Court).

 Power REIT's appeal with Norfolk Southern and Wheeling & Lake Erie Railway (Case No 16-1195) is ripe for a decision.
 The case "will be submitted on the briefs" to an Appellate panel of three justices on Thursday, January 19, 2017.
 As is the norm in the vast majority of 3rd Circuit cases, "there will be no oral argument."
 It is reasonable to believe that the appellate decision should be forthcoming during the First Quarter of 2017.

 My summary of Power REIT's position on the appeal follows.
-My primary source is Attorney Steven A. Hirsch 's Amended Appellant Brief and Reply Brief.
+My primary source is Attorney Steven A. Hirsch's Amended Appellant Brief and Reply Brief.
 It is enlightening to review both of these in conjunction with the original lease document.
 Mr. Hirsch's background and the outstanding job he has done preparing the appeal both lead me to believe it has an excellent chance of success.

 The Lease